aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/txtsaveoptions/_index.md

 ```

 The range of cells to be exported.

+**Remarks**

 If the exported area has been specified, [getTrimLeadingBlankRowAndColumn()](../../com.aspose.cells/txtsaveoptions\#getTrimLeadingBlankRowAndColumn--) will takes no effect.

 **Returns:**
 [CellArea](../../com.aspose.cells/cellarea)